SaiManoharBhiravajjhula/Masters_Research_Project_Team7_SLU/README.md

 # Employment Analytics Dashboard

-📊 A Power BI dashboard for analyzing employment trends, workforce distribution, and key performance metrics.
+📊 A Web Application integrating with Power BI dashboard for analyzing employment trends, workforce distribution, and key performance metrics.

 ## 🚀 About the Project
 This project is designed to provide insights into employment data, helping businesses and analysts track workforce trends, hiring patterns, and other key employment metrics using Power BI.